cyberistics/cyberistics/README.md

-hello i kind of have no idea what the hell im doing 99% of the time but fuck it we ball
+hello i kind of have no idea what the hell im doing 99% of the time but whatever

-16 year old learning html and css (mostly)
+learning html and css (mostly)

-i go by he/she you can call me Lain or Cyber. or something else i dont care

 i'll make a fancy website in the future with a custom domain and all one day hopefully